araobp/spielzeug/esp_wroom_02/README.md

 # ESP-WROOM-02

-I use ESP-WROOM-02 as an additional micro controller as well as WiFi module for Arduino.
+I use ESP-WROOM-02 as a main MCU for the robot.

 ## MQTT messaging